Road Trip (2000 film)

-Road Trip is a 2000 American road sex comedy film directed by Todd Phillips and written by Scot Armstrong and Phillips.
-The film stars Breckin Meyer, Seann William Scott, Paulo Costanzo, and DJ Qualls as four college friends who embark on an 1,800 mi road trip to retrieve an illicit tape mistakenly mailed to a girlfriend.
+Road Trip is a 2000 American road sex comedy film directed by Todd Phillips in his directorial debut and written by Scot Armstrong and Phillips.
+The film stars Breckin Meyer, Seann William Scott, Paulo Costanzo, and DJ Qualls, with Amy Smart, Tom Green, Rachel Blanchard, and Fred Ward in supporting roles.
+The film follows Josh Parker (Meyer), who enlists three of his college friends to embark on an 1,800 mi road trip to retrieve an illicit tape mistakenly mailed to his girlfriend, Tiffany (Blanchard).

+Released theatrically by DreamWorks Pictures on May 19, 2000, Road Trip received mixed reviews from critics, but was a box office success, grossing $119.8 million worldwide.
+The film has gathered a cult following over the years.

+The 2004 DreamWorks sex comedy release EuroTrip (originally titled Ugly Americans) is considered the film's spiritual successor.
+Before being released, it had its title changed by DreamWorks to be similar to Road Trip, since they wanted to capitalize on the film's success.
+A direct-to-video sequel, titled Road Trip: Beer Pong, was released on August 11, 2009, with Qualls reprising his role.

 Plot

-A college student, Barry, gives a tour of his college to prospective students and their families as he relates a story about his friends to the visitors.

-Josh Parker and Tiffany Henderson are childhood friends turned high school sweethearts, and try for a long-distance relationship as he goes to the University of Ithaca and she goes to the University of Austin.
-Eventually their long-distance relationship begins to deteriorate.
-Josh becomes insecure when he can't regularly reach Tiffany by the phone.
-Fearing infidelity, Josh begins sending Tiffany video taped messages.
+Josh Parker and Tiffany Henderson are childhood friends turned high-school sweethearts, and try for a long-distance relationship as he goes to the University of Ithaca and she goes to the University of Austin.
+Josh becomes insecure when he cannot regularly reach Tiffany by the phone.
+Fearing infidelity, Josh begins sending Tiffany video-taped messages.

-Josh asks his friend, Rubin, to mail his latest tape to Tiffany before leaving for his Ancient Philosophy class.
+Josh asks his friend and roommate Rubin to mail his latest tape to Tiffany before leaving for his Ancient Philosophy class.
 Josh's Ancient Philosophy professor tells him he needs a B+ on his mid-term to pass the class.
 Josh's best friend, E.L., convinces Josh to stop worrying about Tiffany and notice the beautiful Beth Wagner.
-Beth is in love with Josh much to the chagrin of Jacob, the self-important Ancient Philosophy T.A. who is obsessed with her.
+Beth is in love with Josh, much to the chagrin of Jacob, a self-absorbed Ancient Philosophy T.A. who is obsessed with her.
 Later, E.L. throws a party where he auctions off several female students, including Beth.
 Scared of Jacob, she convinces Josh to outbid him.
 Josh and Beth escape to his room and record themselves having sex on his camcorder.

-The next morning, Josh tells his friends that he slept with Beth.
-When his friends don’t believe him, Josh mentions that he has ‘evidence.’
-Josh’s friends immediately play his camcorder tape expecting to see Josh and Beth having sex, only to find love letters and songs performed for Tiffany.
+The next morning, Josh tells his friends that he slept with Beth and recorded it.
+Josh's friends immediately play his camcorder tape expecting to see Josh and Beth having sex, only to find love letters and songs performed for Tiffany.
 Josh believes that Rubin mailed the sex tape to Tiffany.
-Josh then hears a voicemail from Tiffany saying that she hasn't called as her grandfather has died and she will be away from school until Monday.

-With E.L. and Rubin, Josh asks Kyle to tag along on a road trip, as he needs his car.
-Kyle is a shy loner who lives in constant fear of his overly strict father, Earl Edwards, the car's owner.
-They head out to drive the 1,800 miles to Austin and back in three days, leaving their friend Barry to take care of Mitch, their snake.
+Josh then hears a voicemail from Tiffany saying that she has not called due to the death of her grandfather.
+With E.L. and Rubin, Josh asks shy loner Kyle to tag along on a road trip to Austin, as he needs his car, owned by Kyle's strict father, Earl.